Committees and Caucuses

 The bipartisan Congressional Victims’ Rights Caucus was formed in 2006 by Reps.
 Ted Poe (TX-02) and Jim Costa (CA-16).
 The three goals of the Caucus are to represent crime victims in the United States through the bipartisan introduction of legislation that reflects their interests, rights, and needs; to provide an ongoing forum for dialogue between Congress and national victim assistance organizations to enhance mutual education, legislative advocacy, and initiatives that promote justice for all, including crime victims; and to seek opportunities for public education initiatives to help the nation understand the impact of crime on victims, and to encourage their involvement in crime prevention, victim assistance, and community safety.

-Rep. Nolan is the co-sponsored legislation along with Rep. Poe that seeks to decriminalize the victims of sex trafficking.
+Rep. Nolan has supported bipartisan legislation that seeks to decriminalize the victims of sex trafficking, as well as to tighten federal laws governing sex trafficking.